DjoleMM/PhantomZ-executor/README.md

 3. Open PhoenixZ.exe and roblox
 4. Press attach and close the website it opened
 5. Choose a script from the listbox at the right or get one from the internet and click execute `And boom`

-## How to compile
-If you would like to compile yourself then this is how
-1. Open the .sln file with **Visual Studio 2019**
-2. Make sure its set to debug and "Any CPU" or x86
-3. Compile!!!

 ## More Information
 This plugin was tested on a Windows10 x64 bit machine